-Children of color, children with disabilities, children from low-income families, and emergent multilingual learners are disproportionately affected by inequitable early care and education systems.
+Children of color, children with disabilities, children living in low-income conditions, and emergent multilingual learners are disproportionately affected by inequitable early care and education systems.
 Systemic and policy changes are necessary to make child care more inclusive, accessible, and affordable.
 It is also critical that early care and education programs be welcoming and inclusive, and build on community knowledge to inform education practice.